Lightbridge-KS/radreportparser/report/generated/md/CT-Brain-01.md

 **EMERGENCY MDCT OF THE BRAIN**

-**HISTORY:** A 25-year-old female presents with dizziness and brief loss of consciousness following a minor head impact 3 hours ago.
+**HISTORY:** A 25-year-old female presents with headache.
 Physical examination reveals no focal neurological deficits.
-The CT scan was requested to rule out intracranial hemorrhage.

-**TECHNIQUES:** Axial helical scan of the brain was performed using 2.5-mm (brain) and 1.25-mm (bone) slice thickness with coronal and sagittal reconstructions.
+**TECHNIQUE:** Axial helical scan of the brain performed with coronal and sagittal reconstructions.

-**COMPARISON:** None.

-**FINDINGS:**

-**Cerebral parenchyma:** The study reveals age-appropriate brain volume.
-Normal parenchymal attenuation and gray-white differentiation.
-The remainder of the imaged cerebral parenchyma appears unremarkable.
-No acute large territorial infarction or intraparenchymal hemorrhage is identified.

-**Cerebellum and posterior fossa:** Normal, with a limited evaluation of the brainstem due to beam-hardening artifacts.
-The cerebellum appears unremarkable.

-**Extraaxial spaces:** No extra-axial collection is observed.

-**Ventricles:** Normal size of the ventricular system.
-No intraventricular hemorrhage.

-**Midline shift:** None.

-**Brain herniation:** None.
+**Comparison:** None.

-**Vascular system:** Normal.

-**Calvarium and scalp:** No fracture identified.

-**Skull base, sella and temporomandibular joints (TMJs):** Normal.

-**Visualized orbits, paranasal sinuses and mastoid air cells:** Mild mucosal thickening in the right nasal cavity and bilateral maxillary sinuses.
-The remainder of the visualized orbits, mastoid air cells, and nasopharynx appear unremarkable.

-**Visualized upper cervical spine:** No fracture identified.
+**Findings:**

+The brain shows age-appropriate volume with normal parenchymal attenuation and gray-white differentiation.
+No acute infarction or hemorrhage identified.
+The ventricles are normal in size without intraventricular hemorrhage.
+No extra-axial collection, midline shift, or brain herniation.
+The vascular structures appear normal.
+The calvarium and skull base show no fracture.
+Visualized paranasal sinuses, mastoids, and upper cervical spine are unremarkable.

 **IMPRESSION:**
 - No intracranial hemorrhage, acute large territorial infarction, extra-axial collection, midline shift, brain herniation, or skull fracture identified.

+*Finalized Datetime: 11/12/2023 15:10:20*